hashicorp/terraform-provider-vsphere/website/docs/r/vm_storage_policy.html.markdown

 }
 ```

-Lasttly, when creating a virtual machine resource, a storage policy can be specificed to direct virtual machine placement to a datastore which matches the policy's `tags_rules`.
+Lastly, when creating a virtual machine resource, a storage policy can be specified to direct virtual machine placement to a datastore which matches the policy's `tags_rules`.

 ```hcl
 data "vsphere_storage_policy" "prod_platinum_replicated" {